Follow United Way of South Central Michigan on Facebook for updates and information.

 About

 Kalamazoo Micro-Enterprise Grants (KMEG) provide $5,000 grants to eligible microbusinesses within the City of Kalamazoo limits.
 The program is designed to bring relief to Kalamazoo businesses in need of support.
-In an effort to remedy historical disparities that exist in funding sources, businesses located within Shared Prosperity Kalamazoo neighborhoods of Eastside, Edison, and Northside, are highly encouraged to apply.
-The program is a partnership between the City of Kalamazoo and United Way of South Central Funding for these grants is being provided by the City of Kalamazoo Coronavirus State and Local Fiscal Recovery Funds through the American Rescue Plan Act and as such are subject to all requirements found in 31 CFR Part 35 and 2 CFR part 200 of the Federal Register.
+In an effort to remedy historical disparities that exist in funding sources, businesses located within Shared Prosperity Kalamazoo neighborhoods of Eastside, Edison, and Northside are highly encouraged to apply.
+The program is a partnership between the City of Kalamazoo and United Way of South Central Michigan.
+Funding for these grants is being provided by the Foundation For Excellence.

 Eligible businesses include any for-profit enterprise that can demonstrate the following: